Skip to content

 Read the full transcript

 [01:42] Some designs, however, are timeless.
-Any parents of young children here might think this timeless design is to inflict pain on your feet when you walk through the kitchen and step on them, but in fact, some designs are truly timeless, because they enable you to build out things that you could only have imagined before.
+Any parents of young children here might think this timeless design is to inflict pain on your feet when you walk through the kitchen and step on them, but in fact, some designs are truly timeless, because they enable you to build out things that you can only have imagined before.
 Timeless design really allows you to grow and innovate.
-Think about the simple design of a Lego block: it lets you go from building the Constitution to building the Constitution class.
+Think about the simple design of that Lego block: it lets you go from building the Constitution to building the Constitution class.

 [04:51] We like to think about those four key elements of our design as really what we are enabling in a smart data fabric – to be able to connect or collect any kind of data, run any kind of analytics efficiently inside of the engine without moving data, without making copies of data, and with extreme performance and scale.

 [05:18] So, that's all interesting, but how does that design fit into how we think we can be of assistance to you?
 Well, as a technology professional myself – and I think you probably have these same constraints – there are always deadlines, having to get things done.
 There's never enough money to do everything that you want to do, and there are budget constraints that you have to look out for.
-And of course, your users and peers in the business are always going to have new ideas of things that they want to do.
+And, of course, your users and peers in the business are always going to have new ideas of things that they want to do.

-[05:51] Well, this is where the different by design capabilities of InterSystems IRIS can really come in handy.
+[05:51] Well, this is where the different by design capabilities of (InterSystems) IRIS can really come in handy.
 When you have deadlines and you have to get things done quickly, this is where our multimodel, multilingual engine really shines – because you can get things done in a single place without having to understand, implement, and integrate multiple different technologies in a workflow.
 You can simply do it in one simple place.

 [06:18] From a budget constraints perspective, we also have a great advantage.
 The first one is that we allow you to move your processing to your data, and not have to move your data to the processing.
 That’s a really powerful construct, and I want to explain a little bit more why I think that’s a big deal.

 [06:37] Moving data is expensive.
 It takes time.
 It removes performance from your application, and it's a hassle.
 It's expensive because, whether it's on-prem or in the cloud, you've got all this network capacity that you’ve got to provide for.
 And oh, by the way, when you're moving data around, it requires intervention – because sometimes network connections go down, and you've got to go figure out where your data have gone.
-It takes time.

-[07:10] Of course, you're limited by the speed of light, but it adds latency to the decisions that you make.
+[07:08] It takes time.
+Of course, you're limited by the speed of light, but it adds latency to the decisions that you make.
 If you're moving data from one place to another, it's very hard to actually take action in the moment because you're waiting for the data to arrive at its destination, to be processed, and then take action.
 So, it adds latency.

 [08:03] The efficiency of the core data engine is also a really big deal.
 You can use fewer resources, which means less CPU cycles, less power, less heating, less cooling – to get the same job done.